 Good: Since the risks of the currently available Covid-19 vaccines are minimal and societal interests outweigh individual freedom, governments should make Covid-19 vaccination mandatory.

-Not-so-good: Binge drinking is bad for your health.
+Not-so-good thesis statement: Binge drinking is bad for your health.

 Problem: This is a very broad statement that everyone can agree on and nobody needs to read an article on.
 You need to specify why anyone would not think that way.